nostr-resources/nostr-resources.github.io/index.md

 - [Badges](https://badges.page/) - create badges and award them to your friends or followers.
 - [Emojis](https://emojito.meme/) - create or use emoji packs supported on most nostr clients.
 - [Pinja](https://www.pinja.in/) -pin urls as bookmarks.
-- [NsecBunker](https://nsecbunker.com/) - keep your nostr keys in a single place and provide fine-grained access to team members.

 ## Games